← back to runpane.com

 the bottom line

 Different tools for different workflows.
 If you think in kanban columns and want visual task management for agent work, Vibe Kanban is built for that.
-If you think in terminal panes and want keyboard-first speed with zero overhead — Pane is built for that.
-Pane also supports Windows and works with any CLI agent universally.
+If you think in terminal panes and want keyboard-first speed with minimal overhead — Pane is built for that.
+Pane also supports Windows x64, Windows ARM64, WSL workflows, and any CLI agent universally.

 frequently asked questions